 The path is: C:Users/Username/AppData/Roaming/Adobe/CRLogs

-This CRLogs folder takes up 31GB of my hard drive.
+This CRLogs folder takes up 51GB of my hard drive.
+Inside the folder files as *.dmp

 What are those files?